Properties and Facilities

 The College provides some 300-networked computers equipped with the latest computer hardware and software packages.
 Weimer’s well-equipped laboratories and classrooms also provide experience with professional-quality equipment, including television and radio production hardware, reporting and editing terminals, digital still cameras, and computerized graphics equipment.

 The College’s Division of Media Properties, located in the Flanagan Wing of Weimer Hall, includes seven broadcast stations, allowing students from throughout the College to gain experience in a competitive broadcast marketplace.
 More than 300 students work in news, sports, production, management positions, web design, promotions and advertising for the radio and television stations each semester.

-Commercial radio station ESPN 850 AM/95.3 FM (WRUF-AM) is the top sports station in the market, while its FM counterpart Country 103.7 the Gator provides residents across North Central Florida with the market’s only contemporary country radio station.
+The College’s TV properties include PBS-affiliate WUFT-TV/DT, and commercial television station WRUF-TV.
+Radio properties include NPR affiliate WUFT-FM, and commercial radio stations ESPN 850 AM/95.3 FM (WRUF-AM), Country 103.7 the Gator provides residents across North Central Florida with the market’s only contemporary country radio station.